HoqueMahmudul/hoquemahmudul.github.io/_pages/about.md

 At the same time, I worked as a research associate at the [National Institute of Standards and Technology (NIST)](https://www.nist.gov/additive-manufacturing) on an additive manufacturing quality assurance project.
 I developed a 3D-GAN framework to synthesize pore structures from X-ray computed tomography data, creating benchmark datasets for non-destructive evaluation and digital twin development.

-I am currently working on advancing three-dimensional convective cloud analysis using generative AI and deep learning.
-This project focuses on developing and expanding annotated datasets of convective updraft cells from atmospheric simulations and creating a framework for 3D segmentation to support severe weather forecasting and climate modeling.
+I am currently a Ph.D. student in Advanced and Equitable Computing at Morgan State University, where I am working on advancing three-dimensional convective cloud analysis using generative AI and deep learning.
+The project focuses on developing and expanding annotated datasets of convective updraft cells from atmospheric simulations and creating a framework for 3D segmentation to support severe weather forecasting and climate modeling.

-My research interests lie in various facets of generative AI, particularly in the development of generative and vision–language models that are more interpretable, practical, and reliable for use in high-stakes domains such as healthcare and scientific computing.
+My research interests lie in various facets of generative AI, particularly in the development of generative and vision–language models that are more interpretable, practical, and reliable for use in high-stakes domains such as healthcare.

 ---